sonnewend/workshopday-networking-azure/README.md

 1. Under **Support + troubleshooting**, you can view Effective security rules.

-1. In the Computer windows, start Windows PowerShell and, in the **Administrator: Windows PowerShell** window run the following to set connection test.
+1. In the Desktop, start Windows PowerShell and, in the **Administrator: Windows PowerShell** window run the following to set connection test.

    ```powershell
    Test-NetConnection -ComputerName PUBLICIPADDRESS -Port 80 -InformationLevel 'Detailed'